top of page

 • Is it possible to have more than one feeling at once?
 If you think it is, give an example.

-3. Feelings Jenga
+3. Feelings Tumbling Blocks

 Best for: Kids, Teens, Families, Young Adults Works with: In-person, individual sessions, groups

 Questions are applied to each piece, or colors are added to represent various prompts.
-This particular Jenga sticker set, which you can download and print, is focused specifically on feelings.
+This particular block sticker set, which you can download and print, is focused specifically on feelings.
 It includes feeling words, as well as prompts that encourage talking about emotions.

 Prompts